mattmight/derp2/README.md

 in context-free grammars down to the simplified Backus-Naur Form suitable for use in parsing tools like Racket's `parser-tools/yacc` or `parser-tools/cfg-parser`.

+## Documentation

+The pattern forms available in the tool are documented in [a blog post on desugaring regular operations in context-free grammars](http://matt.might.net/articles/regular-context-free-grammars/).

 ## Building